 top of page

 Flying drones near airports and around aircraft in the UK is illegal, as dictated by the drone laws set out by the CAA.
 Legally flying drones at airports is achievable, yet complex, and involves a mountain of paperwork, months of meetings, written permissions, risk assessments and in-person briefing of all parties.
 Once you overcome these monumental hurdles, it gets very exciting.
-Skirts the line between what is legal for drone flying in the UK is scary, but it allows us to capture drone footage that has never been seen before.
+Skirting the line between what is legal for drone flying in the UK is scary, but it allows us to capture drone footage that has never been seen before.

 Bad Wolf Horizon is an award-winning drone team, based in Cornwall.
 In 2022 and 2023, the team was approached by Virgin Orbit to help capture the UK's first rocket launch from UK soil at Newquay Airport, to provide aerial cinematography and to cover all aspects of this historic event.